GriffinSauce/next-starter/README.md

 - Some things are much more easily removed than correctly set up quickly (ie. linting, tests)
 - Tailwind is the **only** way I want to style things
 - TypeScript provides benefits even if you don't write any types
-- Linting should be focused on mostly on errors + maintainabiity and follow established best practices (hence: no eslint-unicorn)
+- Linting should be focused on mostly on errors + maintainabiity and follow established best practices
 - A global store is not included because it's often not needed and you should critically choose the right option (ie. maybe not redux)

 ## ⚡️ Quick Start